 Sarah DeMark, Vice President of Program Development at WGU, emphasizes, “Dr. Eldridge’s experience and leadership will ensure that the programs and curriculum offered at WGU will continue to produce high-quality, well-prepared teachers.”
 What DeMark doesn’t mention is that the timing of Dr. Eldridge’s appointment is also highly strategic.

 Over the past year, the university has come under scrutiny as an online competency-based university.
-As previously reported on eLearning Inside News, in 2017 a federal audit found that at least 37,899 of the university’s 61,180 regular students (or 62%) took one or more courses that failed to meet federal standards in the 2013 to 14 award year and an estimated 69 of the 102 courses required by WGU’s three largest programs failed to meet federal standards.
+As previously reported on eLearning Inside News, in 2017 a federal audit found that at least 37,899 of the university’s 61,180 regular students (or 62%) took one or more courses that failed to meet federal standards in the 2013 to 2014 school year.
+In addition, 69 required courses at WGU failed to meet federal standards.
 At issue was the delivery format of WGU’s courses.
-Bringing in an expert on accreditation with a successful track record working in higher education and for the accreditation boards, it seems likely that Dr. Eldridge’s appointment will not only be good news for the WGU Teachers College but also help the university make a strong case for the value of its existing programs and competency-based model.
+Bringing in an expert on accreditation, it seems likely that Dr. Eldridge’s appointment will not only be good news for the WGU Teachers College but also help the university make a strong case for the value of its existing programs and competency-based model.

 About the WGU Teachers College

-WGU’s Teachers College was the first fully online teachers college to earn NCATE accreditation.
+WGU’s Teachers College was the first online college to earn accreditation from NCATE.
 Its programs lead to teacher licensure in some U.S. states, as well as bachelor’s, post-baccalaureate, and master’s degrees for aspiring and already-licensed teachers and K–12 leaders.
-Notably, the National Council on Teacher Quality (NCTQ) has ranked WGU’s secondary math education program in the nation’s top one percent and the National Science Teachers Association has nationally recognized WGU’s eight science programs.